datacamp/courses-drivendata-water-pumps/chapter1.md

 ---
 title_meta  : Chapter 1
-title       : Introduction to DrivenData Water Pumps Challenge description : "In this first chapter you will be introduced to DataCamp's interactive interface and the Titanic data set.
-Once you're familiar with the Kaggle data sets, you make your first predictions using survival rate, gender data, as well as age data."
+title       : Intro to DrivenData Water Pumps description : "In this first chapter you will be introduced to DataCamp's interactive interface and the DrivenData Water Pumps data set.
+You will then evaluate the structure of the data by visualizing some the data's important features."

 --- type:NormalExercise xp:100 skills:1 key:a1ddff3dced9bc827f83d0a600e31649e732768b
 ## How it works